alphaee/ISP/README.md

 - Explosion animations
 - How to Play screen
 - Powerup Pictures, Reset/Back Pictures for the Death Screen
+- Implement animation (dying) for Back And Forth
+- Fix dying for Bouncer to make it work 100%
+- Fix bouncer getting stuck, which happens 0.1% of the time

 *Update Log*
+7/21/15
+- Started implementing dying animation for Back And Forth

 7/20/15
 - Moved Countdown to above player
 - Started working on score

+7/19/15
+- Implemented animation (moving) for Back And Forth

+7/18/15
+- Integrated the dying function

 7/14/15
 - Death Screen